FREE SHIPPING on orders over $75 International: over $250

 88 Qing Bing and the birth of dry storage

 That's all for today!
 Next week, in the second part of this article, we will discuss the phase of transitioning from wet to dry storage.
-We will then explore their advantages and shortcomings, and give an answer on whether wet storage is good or bad after all.
+We will then explore their advantages and shortcomings and answer whether wet storage is good or bad after all.
 You will learn the two essential factors that guarantee effective storage for your tea cakes.
 You will also understand how the shape influences tea storage.
-Finally, you will get to know the best ways to storing and aging Pu-erh at home, depending on its shape and quantity.
+Finally, you will learn the best ways to store and age Pu-erh at home, depending on its shape and quantity.
 Stay tuned!